Colony of Virginia: First Anglo-Powhatan War (1610–1614)

-On August 9, 1610, tired of waiting for a response from Powhatan, West sent George Percy with 70 men to attack the Paspahegh capital, burning the houses and cutting down their cornfields.
-They killed 65 to 75 and captured one of Wowinchopunk's wives and her children.
-Returning downstream, the English threw the children overboard and shot out "their Braynes in the water".
+On August 9, 1610, tired of waiting for a response from the Powhatan, West sent George Percy with 70 men to attack the Paspahegh capital, burning the houses and cutting down their cornfields.
+They killed 65 to 75 Powhatan and captured one of Wowinchopunk's wives and her children.
+Returning downstream, Percy's men threw the children overboard and shot out "their Braynes in the water".
 The queen was put to the sword in Jamestown.
 The Paspahegh never recovered from this attack and abandoned their town.
-Another small force sent with Argall against the Warraskoyaks found that they had already fled, but he destroyed their abandoned village and cornfields as well.
+Another small force sent with Argall against the Warraskoyaks found that they had already fled, and they destroyed an abandoned Warraskoyak village and the surrounding cornfields.
 This event triggered the first Anglo-Powhatan War.

 Among the individuals who had briefly abandoned Jamestown was John Rolfe, a Sea Venture survivor who had lost his wife and son in Bermuda.
-He was a businessman from London who had some untried seeds for new, sweeter strains of tobacco he brought from Bermuda, as well as some untried marketing ideas.
+He was a businessman from London with some untried seeds for new, sweeter strains of tobacco he brought from Bermuda and some novel marketing ideas.
 It would turn out that Rolfe held the key to the colony's economic success.
 By 1612, Rolfe's strains of tobacco had been successfully cultivated and exported, establishing a first cash crop for export.
-Plantations and new outposts sprung up starting with Henricus, initially both upriver and downriver along the navigable portion of the James, and thereafter along the other rivers and waterways of the area.
+Plantations and new outposts sprung up starting with Henricus, initially both upriver and downriver along the navigable portion of the James and thereafter along the other rivers and waterways of the area.
 The settlement at Jamestown could finally be considered permanently established.
 A period of peace followed the marriage in 1614 of colonist Rolfe to Pocahontas, the daughter of Chief Powhatan.

+Another colonial charter was issued in 1611.